-There were more than 7,000 recorded crimes in Cheltenham in the year to September 2014 - still far too many but more than 27% less than in 2010.
-Domestic burglary, drug offences, bicycle theft, public order offences, possession of weapons offences and vehicle offences are all sharply lower now in Cheltenham than they were in 2010.
+There were more than 7,000 recorded crimes in Cheltenham in Martin's last full year as an MP - still far too many but more than 27% less than in 2010.
+Domestic burglary, drug offences, bicycle theft, public order offences, possession of weapons offences and vehicle offences were all sharply lower then in Cheltenham than they were in 2010.
 This is a tribute to Cheltenham people including Neighbourhood Watch volunteers, to Gloucestershire Constabulary's effective community policing and preventive work and to innovative projects like the Aston Project and the Halt project who have worked to reduce the risk of offending amongst young people.

 Martin criticised Conservatives on the old Police Authority for refusing funding for our police which would have avoided cuts and has welcomed new Police & Crime Commissioner Martin Surl's more careful approach and backed his successful campaign as an independent candidate in the last PCC election.

 Gloucestershire Constabulary has a strong record of community-based policing and effective action against crime – including anti-terrorist arrests like the Gloucester ‘shoe bomber’ Richard Reid and clampdowns on organised crime families.
 The force’s finest hour was their emergency leadership role during the 2007 floods.
 Under the last Labour government there was a serious plan to wind up local police forces like ours and set up a centralised south west England police force.
 Martin was one of many MPs who lobbied strenuously against this plan which was duly dropped as unworkable and unaffordable.